Pamela Tola

 Pamela Tola (born 15 October 1981) is a Finnish actress and director.

 Tola was born in Ruotsinpyhtää, Finland.
 She has appeared on television since 2003.
 She appeared in the 2005 film Paha maa (Frozen Land), and starred as the main character in the 2006 film Saippuaprinssi (Soap Prince), both times working with Mikko Leppilampi.
 In 2008, Tola graduated with MA from the Theatre Academy's Department of Theatre and Drama.
-In 2018, she directed her first feature film Swingers, followed by Teräsleidit in 2020.
+In 2018, she directed her first feature film Swingers, followed by Ladies of Steel in 2020.

 Personal life

 Tola and her film producer husband Pauli Waroma filed for divorce in August 2011.
 They have two sons together.